transkatgirl/Tapestry-Loom/README.md

 However, every inference provider implements OpenAI compatibility in their own way, which may cause unexpected issues.
 Known issues with popular inference providers are listed below:

 - OpenRouter
-	- Logprobs seems to not work properly; some models will return errors if `logprobs` is included as a request argument
+	- Some providers on OpenRouter will return errors if `logprobs` is included as a request argument
 - Featherless
 	- Untested; Logprobs are not supported according to documentation